 Ataxic Cerebral Palsy

-Ataxic cerebral palsy may be caused by a birth injury or birthing trauma, sometimes a natural injury and other times by medical malpractice or negligence; environmental factors, or by genetic, muscle, or central nervous system disorders such as down syndrome, muscular dystrophy, cerebral palsy, Prader-Willi syndrome, myotonic dystrophy or Tay-Sachs disease can all contribute as a cause of ataxic cerebral palsy.
+Ataxic cerebral palsy may be caused by a birth injury or birthing trauma, and sometimes a natural injury.
+Other times, it is caused by medical malpractice or negligence.
+Environmental factors or genetic, muscle, or central nervous system disorders such as Down syndrome, muscular dystrophy, Prader-Willi syndrome, myotonic dystrophy, or Tay-Sachs disease can all contribute as a cause of ataxic cerebral palsy.

 Imagine the cerebral cortex as the brain’s switchboard.
 Since the cerebral cortex contains nearly 75% of all the neuron cell bodies in the nervous system, injury to this portion of the brain would result in a variety of neuromuscular disorders.
 The effects of various injuries to the cerebral cortex depend on the location and severity of the damage.
 Doctors often describe the type of cerebral palsy a child has based on which limbs are affected.

 In the lower portions of the cortex, motor areas activate muscles of the head, face, and tongue.
 Therefore, any injury to the motor system or pathways may result in a loss of the ability to produce purposeful muscular movements.
 The resulting disability would be classified as a “neuromuscular” disorder.
 The primary motor areas of the cerebral cortex lie in the frontal lobes of the brain, therefore frontal lobe damage can result in ataxic cerebral palsy as well as a large variety of neurological disorders.
 An injury to the motor system may result in loss of the ability to make purposeful muscular movements and can impair the use of the hands, arms, legs, head, or eyes.